Plans & Pricing

 Written by: SIM Only Finder Team

 Most unlimited data plans in the UK are genuinely unlimited in the sense that your data will not cut off or incur extra charges when you use a lot.
 However, networks can apply fair usage policies that allow them to reduce your speeds if your usage is considered excessive.
-This guide explains how fair usage policies work, which networks apply them, and what the limits are.
+This guide explains how fair usage policies work, which networks apply them, and what the limits are, and was last reviewed in June 2026.

 What is a fair usage policy?